wglass/lighthouse/docs/source/examples/api_meta_cluster_with_proxies.rst

 The sprockets API
 -----------------

-The sprockets API is similar to widgets, it has a single endpoint that reponds to both GET and POST requests but sprockets are shown as a set rather than a mapping.
+The sprockets API is similar to widgets, it has a single endpoint that responds to both GET and POST requests but sprockets are shown as a set rather than a mapping.